m00nlight/m00nlight.github.io/_posts/2016-09-22-nonogram-prolog-clpb-solution.md

 Although it is really elegant to solve this problem in [SWI-Prolog's clpb][3] library, the problem is not extremely efficient.
-For example, the third test will take around 10 mins to find several answers on my desktop with an I7 processor.
+For example, the third test will take around 10 minutes to find several answers on my desktop with an I7 processor.
 But since this problem is an NP problem, it is not that bad(the third problem should be of time complexity of 2^88).
 But we should know that in practice,